rudrapratapsinghujjwal/devposthack/README.md

 -HTML5, CSS3, JavaScript for structuring, styling, and interactivity -Chart.js integration for visualizing investment analytics and data.
 -ChatGpt and Deepseek help were taken to implement the idea.
-*NOTE:* The backend was not created till the end so shifted loveable ai model to present something.

 # 3 The Predicting AI
 My goal is to build a machine learning model that will review the startup ideas ,product ideas etc. given by users based on a set of criteria like originality,feasibility,market potential etc.